Don't give up on future you.

 Masterclasses for you to learn about the importance of diaphragmatic breathing, how to progress movement with Complex Regional Pain Syndrome, and better understand and treat central sensitization - topics critical for complex pain patients to understand so you can better manage your nervous system and increase activity without increasing pain and flares.
 There is a way to make pain and symptoms more predictable and less intense over time, but without these concepts, it’s very hard.

-Or, you can also get free content on Instagram and join the no-cost RWC community newsletter, which I send out every week-ish for more chronic pain tips, personal perspective and announcements around upcoming programs and partnerships!
+Or, you can also listen to It’s Not in Your Head podcast, get free content on Instagram and join the no-cost RWC community newsletter, which I send out every week-ish for more chronic pain tips, personal perspective and announcements around upcoming programs and partnerships!